Introverts and Extroverts: Getting the Right Combination for Your Team

-When labels like “introvert” and “extrovert” get applied, the implication is that these are stable personality traits which do not change over time.
+When labels like “introvert” and “extrovert” get applied, the implication is that these are stable human personality traits that do not change over time.
 This is a misleading picture because people can change over time with the right training and a little sustained effort.

-Take, for example, someone who gravitate toward introversion.
-Maybe she has learned to be social and work well in small group settings.
-She asserts her ideas, but also listen to others.
+Take, for example, someone who gravitates toward introversion.
+Maybe she has learned to interact and work well in small group social settings.
+She asserts her ideas, but also listens to others.
 This is all good…but can you depend on that person being good at giving a presentation in front of a larger group?
 Would they handle group conflict well?
 Would they challenge the more extroverted team members when they knew they were in the right?

 Maybe not; but all of these scenarios require skills that can be learned: Presentation skills, conflict resolution skills, and assertiveness.
-Being a true ambivert means not just being less of an introvert, but also displaying the right extroverted tendencies when they are needed most.
+Being a true ambivert means not just being less of an introverted person, but also displaying the right extroverted tendencies when they are needed most.

 Again, these are skills that can be learned: Active listening and critical observation.
 The ideal ambivert is not just someone who is well-adjusted enough to avoid being pushy or needy; it is someone who can step back and display those introverted tendencies when called for.

-In short, while it is true that few people lie at the extremes on the introvert/extrovert scale, almost no one exhibits the ideal mix of traits across all situations.
-The most highly functioning ambiverts are ones who are trained to deploy the right social skills and the right communication skills in the right situations.
+In short, while it is true that few people lie at the extremes, almost no one exhibits the ideal extrovert and introvert mix of traits across all social situations.
+The most highly functioning ambiverts are ones who are trained to deploy the right social skills and the right communication skills in the right social situations.